VictoriaShalabaeva/italian-cuisine-app/manual-testing.md

     <img src="static/images/testing/404-error-page.jpg" alt="404 error testing" width="700px" height="auto">

-  - If the user, while not being logged in, enter the url of the *Edit Recipe* page of the recipe that was deleted, the user will be redirected to *Log In* page.
+  - If the user, while not being logged in, enters the url of the *Edit Recipe* page of the recipe that was deleted, the user will be redirected to *Log In* page.

   - If the user, while being logged in one account, enter the url of the *Edit Recipe* page of the recipe that belongs to the other account, the custom 500 error page will be displayed.

 ### Search

-  - The Search function is placed on the *All Recipes* page.
+  - The *Search* function is placed on the *All Recipes* page.

-  - The Search function is targeting a category name, recipe name and ingredients within the recipes collection.
-In the image below the search result for *Dessert" is demostrated.
+  - The *Search* function is targeting a category name, recipe name and ingredients within the recipes collection.
+In the image below the search result for *Dessert" is demonstrated.

   - If the user clicks the *Reset* button, the page reloads.